BrianGardnerAtl/website/_drafts/setup_and_text.md

 functions create the building blocks of your view.
 Combining these building blocks form higher-level views and your full UI.

-This blog series focuses on Jetpack Compose by reacreating some well known views from popular applications.
+This blog series focuses on Jetpack Compose by recreating some well known views from popular applications.
 My first copy-cat attempt is a Tweet view.
 This example provides room to explore composable functions and manage state.